HackerYou/HYFallBootcamp2014/2-JavaScript/01-intro-to-programming.md

 </style>
 #Introduction to JavaScript

-##Programming languages
+*A programmer’s wife sends him to the grocery store with instructions: "Get a litre of milk.
+If they have eggs, get a dozen."*

+*He comes home a short while later, an armful of milk cartons in tow.*

+*"Why did you get so much milk?" the flabbergasted wife asks.*

+*"They had eggs," the programmer replies.*

+##A Quick Primer on Programming Languages

+So far, we've created our projects using HTML and CSS, tools that allow us to add content and style to our pages.
+But what if we wanted to do more complex things on a page?
+Things like adding interactivity, responding to events, communicating with services or modifying styles on the fly?

+For that, we need to have a deeper conversation with the computer.
+We need a programming language.

 Programming languages are used to communicate a set of instructions to a machine.
-There are many different programming languages for different situations / projects.

-For example, Objective C is used for iPhone apps.
+There are many different programming languages for different situations / projects: Objective-C and Swift are used for iPhone apps.
 Java is used for Android Apps.
 Ruby, Python and PHP are great for the backend of websites and web apps.

-JavaScript is used primarily for front-end programming; things that happen in the browser.
+For things that happen in the browser, we primarily use a language called JavaScript.

-Programming is like having a conversation with your computer so sticking to the "grammar rules", known as the **syntax**, specific to each language is important.
+Since programming is like having a conversation in a foreign language with your computer, sticking to the "grammar rules" — known as the **syntax** — specific to each language is important.
 For example, spitting out the text "Hello World" is different in each language.
 Let's look at a few examples:

 <http://en.wikipedia.org/wiki/List_of_Hello_world_program_examples>